SaradhaVenkatachalapathy/COVID19-Infections-Interactive-visualization/README.md

 R Shiny deployment to visualize the infection rates in real time.
 Data source: [Johns Hopkins](https://engineering.jhu.edu/novel-coronavirus-information/)

-See the deployment [here](https://saradha-pathy.shinyapps.io/Covid19/) preferably on a desktop.
+See the deployment [here](https://saradha-pathy.shinyapps.io/Covid19/).
+For the best effects, use on desktop.